PRINCIPLES OF NUTRITION AND HEALTH - 2025/6

 The first half of the module is around public health nutrition.
 All sessions will contribute to the overarching theme, with the first summative assessment allowing the students to apply the knowledge in a real work scenario critically.
 In a digital era, the students need to be able to work on digital platforms, including digital writing and appropriate use of social media.
 The workshops delivered by internal and external lecturers, and the academic skills team from the library, will equip the students with digital capabilities, and students will demonstrate those skills in their first summative assessment for this module.

-The module's second half is around food labeling, ethnic diets and communication skills.
+The module's second half is around food labelling, ethnic diets and communication skills.
 A few activities, such as the supermarket, Come Dine with Me activity followed by student presentations and panel discussions, will allow students to explore and understand food labels and ethnic diets and how cultures and religious beliefs can affect dietary habits.
 They will help students understand working with clients and patients from those ethnic groups.
-The students will then work on the second coursework to demonstrate a thorough understanding of food labeling.
+The students will then work on the second coursework to demonstrate a thorough understanding of food labelling.

 Communication skills are fundamental to ensuring an effective consultation with clients/patients.
 The module will introduce different techniques when communicating with people and allow students to practice in teams in class.

 Students are allocated to teams with members from different backgrounds, including ethnicity, nationality and/or religious beliefs.
 Students can learn and respect each other and develop the ability to work in a global and multi-cultural environment.
 Through team-based activities, including inside- and outside-class practicals, and summative and formative assessments, students will start to build up team working skills and develop other professional skills such as communication, leadership, organizational and time management skills.
-The academic facilitators will then deliver a structured and guided session for the students to critically reflect on the process and use the learning to plan for a project similar to an assignment in BMS1034 in semester 2.
+The academic facilitators will then deliver a structured and guided session for the students to critically reflect on the process and use the learning to plan for a project similar to an assignment in BMS1062 in semester 2.

 With a focus on professional skills development and their application in practice, students can directly apply those skills in their current and future employment.